RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 2 solution guide.md

 ### Notes

 **Many of the same common problems from Exam 1 are also common on Exam 2.
-THIS IS NOT A GOOD SITUATION.
 If you missed the same thing two exams in a row, you should get help immediately on this topic.**

 - Many submissions stated the negation incorrectly, as some form of conditional statement such as *If my exam is not on Monday, then I will set my alarm*. **The negation of a conditional statement is NOT another conditional statement.** The negation of $P \rightarrow Q$ is $P \wedge (\neg Q)$ --- there should be no "if" or "then".
 - Many submissions stated the converse as *I will set my alarm if my final exam is on Monday*.
 But **this is the same sentence as the original, using the same hypothesis and the same conclusion, only written in a different order.** Remember, the physical ordering of the words is irrelevant -- the only thing that matters is which statement is the hypothesis and which is the conclusion.